2023-24 Waiting List

 Will my child be ready for kindergarten?

 We know this is a very common concern for families of young children and for families who are considering a nature preschool program.
-The short answer is, yes, the research shows that children who attend nature preschool programs will be as prepared for successful school experiences as their peers.
-Learn more and find links to the research on our curriculum and school readiness page.
+The short answer is, yes, the research shows that children who attend nature preschool programs will be as prepared to be successful learners as as their peers who attend other high quality early learning programs.
+According to MDE, “when children are healthy, valued, and thriving, they are set up for successful learning in school and beyond.”
+Learn more and find links to the research on our Curriculum and Learning page.

 Financial help for preschool